College Sport

 The regular students only move in once the preseason for all athletes is over.
 Therefore, you also have time to settle in before the school is full of people.

 Of course, the goal of the preseason is not to completely destroy you, but rather for you to get to know each other as people and players while getting in shape.
-Preseason is a great way to start your college experience because by the time you’re done with preseason, you’re already part of the team community.
+Preseason is a great way to start your college experience, because by the time you finish preseason you are already part of the team community.

-You know where everything is in the school and you quickly get used to the American culture.
+You know where everything is at school and you quickly get used to the American culture.

-Feel free to contact us if you are thinking about a stay in College – or if you just have questions or want to have a chat about scholarships, sports and the US.
+Feel free to contact us if you are thinking about a stay at College – or if you just have questions or want to have a chat about scholarships, sports and the USA.

 What is Junior College?